Ford Mustang (2005-2014) Owners Manual: Driving Aids

 Cruise Control

 PRINCIPLES OF OPERATION Cruise control lets you maintain a set speed without keeping your foot on the accelerator pedal.
-USING CRUISE CONTROL WARNING: Do not use cruise control in heavy traffic, ...
+USING CRUISE CONTROL WARNING: Do not use cruise control in heavy traffic, on w ...

 Load Carrying